Empirical evaluation of normalizing flows in Markov Chain Monte Carlo: Methods

 \subsubsection{Residual NFs}

-Residual bijections map an input according to $f_i(x) = x + g_i(x)$, where $g$ outputs a residual value.
-The transformation in residual NFs is a composition of such bijections.
+In residual architectures, $f$ is a composition of residual bijections $f_i$.
+These map an input according to $f_i(x) = x + g_i(x)$, where $g$ outputs a residual value.
 A sufficiently long composition ensures that $x$ can gradually be transformed into a desired data point using small residual values.
-We place the investigated residual NFs into one of two categories: architectures based on the matrix determinant lemma and contractive residual architectures that incrementally transform data with contractive maps.
+We place the investigated residual NFs into two categories: architectures based on the matrix determinant lemma and contractive residual architectures that incrementally transform data with contractive maps.

-For residual architectures based on the matrix determinant lemma, the determinant of $f_i$ can be efficiently computed via the following equation: